elastic/integrations/packages/azure/docs/README.md

 * Microsoft Entra ID
 * Spring Apps

-The Diagnostic settings support several destination types.
-The Elastic Agent requires a Diagnostic setting configured with Event Hub as the destination.
+The diagnostic settings support several destination types.
+The Elastic Agent requires a diagnostic settings configured with an event hub as the destination.

 ### Event Hub